xbach/docs/trezor-user/u2f.rst

 One further improvement of TREZOR on top of U2F is that TREZOR users can truly verify what they are about to authorize via the on-device display.

+.. note:: You can find a list of websites which support U2F at `dongleauth.info <http://www.dongleauth.info/>`_.

 How to Setup TREZOR as a U2F key?
 ---------------------------------